zer0rbt/spbu-fundamentals-of-algorithms/README.md

 1. Warm-up
 2. Complete `mst_template.py`
 3. Complete `sp_template.py`.
 We can do both the original version and the version with a priority queue.

+## Practicum 4

+We study fundamental data structures.

+Plan:
+1. Warm-up
+2. Complete `valid_parentheses.py` (LIFO)
+3. Complete `time_needed_to_buy_tickets.py` (FIFO)
+4. Complete `linked_list.py` (linked list)

+Homework:
+1. `time_needed_to_buy_tickets.py`: implement a proper solution for this problem.

+## Practicum 5

+We study simple computaional geomtery algorithms such as convex hull computing.

+Plan:
+1. Warm-up
+2. Complete `slow_convex_hull.py`
+3. Complete `qwer`

+Homework:
+1. `convex_bucket.py`: implement a convex hull algorithm constructing only the lower part of a convex hull which would "hold" all the points if they fell due to the gravity.